-There's a reason Advancing Computer Science and Software Engineering are two of the most popular degree programs of interest for incoming undergraduate and graduate students.
-UAT's program family of Software Engineering degrees gives students valuable software development, design, and programming skills that can set them up for the potential of a lucrative career in comparison to other fields and especially non-technical disciplines.
+There's a reason Advancing Computer Science and Software Engineering are two of the most popular degrees of interest for incoming undergraduate and graduate students.
+The University's (UAT) family of Software Engineering degrees gives students valuable software development, design, and programming skills that can set them up for the potential of a lucrative career in comparison to other fields and especially non-technical disciplines.

 UAT Student, Tyler Prettyman working on a programming project in UAT's Security Operations Center.